xp-song/Intro2R/README.md

 * The _'slides'_ folder.
 It contains the presentation slides for the workshop.

 * The _'data'_ folder.
 It contains example datasets we will use in this workshop.

-* The _'admin'_ folder.
-It contains source files or examples used during the course.

 * The _'output'_ folder (empty).
 When generating outputs (i.e. figures, graphs), we will specify that our code exports them to this location.